-Janhavi Nilekani is a Giorgio Ruffolo Doctoral Research Fellow in the Sustainability Science Program and a doctoral candidate in the Public Policy Program at Harvard's Kennedy School of Government and is working with colleagues at Harvard Kennedy School’s Evidence for Policy Design Program at the Center for International Development.
+Janhavi Nilekani is a doctoral candidate in the Public Policy Program at Harvard's Kennedy School of Government and is working with colleagues at Harvard Kennedy School’s Evidence for Policy Design Program at the Center for International Development.
 Her research interests include environmental economics and development economics, and particularly Indian environmental policy.
 Her dissertation research focuses on evaluating the impact of providing training and financial incentives to public transport bus drivers in India to implement safe and fuel efficient driving.
 Her other projects focus on evaluating the benefits and costs of policy instruments for controlling environmental pollution, with an emphasis on India.
-In particular, she is studying the impact of Indian vehicular emissions standards on urban air pollution levels.
 Janhavi is contributing to collaborative work by the Initiative on Building Public-Private Partnerships to Promote Sustainable Development in India led by Professor Rohini Pande.
 Janhavi received her BA, cum laude, in Economics and International Studies and the Ronald Meltzer/Cornelia Awdziewicz Economic Award from Yale University in 2010.
 She has worked as a Research Associate on a pilot emissions trading program for Indian industry at the Jameel Poverty Action Lab-South Asia (2011-2012).
-Her faculty host is Rohini Pande.
+Her host at Harvard is Rohini Pande.

 Evaluating the impact of Indian vehicular emissions standards